 Mr. W faced a US Sentencing Guidelines range of 15 to 21 months imprisonment, and the US Probation Department requested a 21-month sentence.
 Fried Frank successfully argued for a below Guidelines sentence of 10 months based on, among other things, his likely detention and deportation following release and his acceptance of responsibility by pleading guilty, a factor not specifically addressed by the Guidelines for violations of supervised release.
 Chief Judge Preska credited the argument and sentenced Mr. W to a 10 month term of imprisonment.
 Because Mr. W has already been in federal custody for approximately 6 months, Mr. W’s effective sentence is another 4 months imprisonment.
 Fried Frank also negotiated with state prosecutors in Connecticut to not press the charges on the substantive offense, which they are able to do as a separate sovereign.
 Fried Frank was appointed as replacement counsel in November 2012 and Joshua Roth argued at sentencing.

-Working on this matter were litigation partner Steven Witzel (NY), litigation special counsel Jennifer Colyer (NY) and litigation associates Joshua Roth (NY), and former associates Emma Baratta (NY) and Jeremy Bressman (NY).
+Working on this matter were litigation partner Steven Witzel (NY), litigation special counsel Jennifer Colyer (NY) and litigation associates Joshua Roth (NY), Emma Baratta (NY) and Jeremy Bressman (NY).

 Asylum Victory for Fried Frank Immigration Client